nhees/cs491/README.md

 # cs491
-This is for my independent study for bioinformatics using R for alzhiemers analysis
+This is for my independent study for bioinformatics using R for alzheimers analysis